runeanielsen/personal_website/content/posts/array-methods-in-javascript.md

 console.log(specificCustomer); // { name: 'Jonas', city: 'Copenhagen' }
 ```

-In the following piece of code, the find method is used to query a collection based on a property and a query value.
+In the following piece of code, the find method is used to query a collection based on a property and a query variable.

 ```js
 const customers = [